 The faculty serves the citizens of the region and state by offering instruction and services designed to improve the quality of life.
-Students are prepared to work in community counseling and mental health centers.
+Program graduates are prepared to work in community counseling and mental health centers.
 The faculty offers individualized training to assure the public of qualified, responsible, and appropriately credentialed individuals who provide assessment, consultation and counseling.
-Students interested in pursuing further training and education in clinical/counseling psychology are given a solid foundation for efforts to achieve other related advanced degrees.
+Program graduates interested in pursuing further training and education in clinical/counseling psychology are given a solid foundation for efforts to achieve other related advanced degrees.

-- Students will be able to use the scientific method to critically evaluate research methodology, statistics, and conclusions in current clinical/counseling psychology literature. - 2.
-Students will demonstrate a comprehensive understanding of the knowledge, research and theories appropriate to the M.S. in Clinical/Counseling Psychology by developing written responses to program questions. - 3.
-Students will demonstrate the ability to integrate information from several sources (e.g., testing, interviews, etc.) by writing appropriate assessment reports and intervention plans.
+- Program graduates will be able to use the scientific method to critically evaluate research methodology, statistics, and conclusions in current clinical/counseling psychology literature. - Program graduates will demonstrate a comprehensive understanding of the knowledge, research and theories appropriate to the M.S. in Clinical/Counseling Psychology by developing written responses to program questions. - 3.
+Program graduates will demonstrate the ability to integrate information from several sources (e.g., testing, interviews, etc.) by writing appropriate assessment reports and intervention plans.

-- 1. Students will be assessed on their ability to write and present research evaluations in several courses, including research design and analysis. - Students will successfully develop written responses to Comprehensive Examination questions that require the application of the knowledge gained from a series of courses.
-The written responses will be graded by a committee of faculty. - 3.
-Students' written assessment reports and intervention plans will be assessed in practicum experiences by their practicum and faculty supervisors.
+- Candidates will be assessed on their ability to write and present research evaluations in several courses, including research design and analysis. - Candidates will successfully develop written responses to Comprehensive Examination questions that require the application of the knowledge gained from a series of courses.
+The written responses will be evaluated by a committee of faculty, using established criteria. - 3.
+Candiates' written assessment reports and intervention plans will be assessed in practicum experiences by their practicum and faculty supervisors.